Reduct Transcription Guidelines - Numbers

 - Numbers

-Spell out numbers from 0-9: zero, one, two, three, four, five, six, seven, eight, nine (this does not include phone numbers).
+- Spell out numbers from 0-9: zero, one, two, three, four, five, six, seven, eight, nine (this does not include phone numbers).
 This applies even in the case of percentages: two percent, nine percent.

-Numbers from 10 and up are written in numerals: 10, 11, 20, 25, 99, et cetera.
+- Numbers from 10 and up are written in numerals: 10, 11, 20, 25, 99, et cetera.
 This applies also in case of percentages: 10%, 22%, 96%.

-NOTE: It is okay to break this rule if it improves readability or consistency (e.g. 2.8%, 18.33% et cetera).
+NOTE: It is okay to break this rule if it improves readability or consistency (e.g. 2.8%, 18.33% et cetera)

-Thousands should be written in digits.
+- Thousands should be written in digits.
 Do this: 600,000, 5,000.
 Note that there's a difference between "a thousand" (spelled out) and "one thousand" (digits).

-Always spell out big numbers like "million", "billion", "trillion", et cetera.
+- Always spell out big numbers like "million", "billion", "trillion", et cetera.
 Do this: 40 million, 10 billion.
 Numbers under 10 should be spelled out (two million).

 DO NOT spell out amounts, unless the amount is in millions and billions.
+Example: 100 million or 100 billion.

-Time Periods
+Time periods

 Time periods and eras should be written with an apostrophe: '60s, '70s style; however, "that man is in his 70s" (no apostrophe).